 Call The Birth Injury Attorneys At Richards & Richards

 Unusually elevated levels of bilirubin can be treated successfully with phototherapy systems.
 As soon as phototherapy is stopped, it is extremely important for nurses and doctors to closely monitor bilirubin levels for the off chance that the bilirubin levels will rise to dangerous heights.
 It is common practice to check TSB concentration levels within 48 and 72 hours after phototherapy is stopped.
 This is to ensure safe bilirubin levels and prevent the development of Kernicterus.

 We Will Help Your Family Move Forward.
 Call Us Today.

 Caring for a child who is the victim of kernicterus is unforgiving and can devastate you and your family both with medical bills and personal anguish.
 If your child suffers from kernicterus because of hyperbilirubinemia, call the Pittsburgh birth injury lawyers at Richards & Richards for a free consultation.
 Our firm has been helping people and their families with medical malpractice claims in the Pittsburgh area since 1968.
 We are experienced and devoted.
-Call today at 866-740-3999 or 412-261-2620.
+Call today at 412-261-2620.